-The Master of Engineering (Meng) in Mechanical Engineering is programed to focus around the next advancements in technology within the manufacturing space, Industry 4.0.
-This program is specifically designed to incorporate cutting edge technical skills in the areas of Big Data, Sensors, AI/Machine Learning, Additive Manufacturing (3-D printing), and cyber-security.
-In addition to these technical skills, this program is designed to enhance professional skills within a thriving business organization.
+The online Masters of Engineering (MEng) in Electrical Engineering focuses on the next advancements in technology within the manufacturing space.
+In addition to the technical skills you’ll learn while earning your Electrical Engineering Masters Degree, this program will also enhance your professional skills within a thriving business organization.
 Engineers who complete this degree are prepared to solve the complex problems of today and manage tasks and projects successfully.

-Industry 4.0 is an evolution toward inter-connectivity, automation, machine learning and decisions based on real-time data acquisition.
-From 3-D printing to artificial intelligence and expanded robot use, people who work in manufacturing production, process and product design, and management of these industries truly face a sea change.
+Industry 4.0 is an evolution toward inter-connectivity, automation, machine learning, and decisions based on real-time data acquisition.
+People who work in manufacturing production, process and product design and management of these industries will be affected by his evolution the most.

 Gain cutting-edge marketability, knowledge and skills to increase your earning potential and quality of life.